polterguy/lizzie/docs/poetic.threading.md

  * to the main thread!
  */
 threads.Join();

+// At this point, all above threads are finished doing their stuff!
 ```

-The only difference between the above code and the first `Start` example,
+The only difference between the above `Join` example and the first `Start` example,
 is that the latter is using `Join` instead of `Start`.
 At which point execution
-will not pass your Join invocation, before all threads have finished executing.
+will not pass your `Join` invocation, before all threads have finished executing.

 Join can optionally be given a milliseconds argument, which becomes the total
 amount of time `Join` will spend, before returning control back to the caller.
 You can also supply a `TimeSpan` argument as an override, instead of an integer
 value of milliseconds.
 Contrary to the way `Join` works on a single thread, the
 milliseconds/time argument passed into `Threads.Join` will be calculated as a
-total amount of time, implying you don't need to calculate these numbers yourself,
+total amount of time, which means you don't need to calculate these numbers yourself,
 for each thread's Join invocation.

 ### Executing delegates on calling thread